 .
 What if we want to use BetterProductService

 .
-We need change wherever the ProductService
+We need to change wherever the ProductService

 is used and rename it to BetterProductService